MindFiv/FivcAdvisor/docs/WEB_INTERFACE.md

 # FivcAdvisor Web Interface

-FivcAdvisor includes a modern web interface built with Streamlit, providing an intuitive chat-based way to interact with the intelligent agent ecosystem.
+FivcAdvisor includes a modern, interactive web interface built with **Streamlit**, providing an intuitive chat-based way to interact with the intelligent agent ecosystem.

-## Quick Start
+## 🚀 Quick Start

 ### Launch the Web Interface